BrandConstantin/SpringBoot3-Spring6/README.md

 * @Entity - to map a table from the database
 * @Transactional - is an annotation to begin and the end of a transaction in in JPA code, is no need to implement because Spring do it behind the scenes
 * @Repository - is use for the DAOs
+* @RestController - is use in the REST application, is the sum of @Controller and @ResponseBody
 * @Table - to specify the database table
 * @Column - indicate the database column
 * @Id - pk of a table